|

 You can find a fair amount of information (including most of what follows) in the PDF file from my talk at Miami.

 For a group of n people, a particular set of assignments (that is, who picked who?) is equivalent to a permutation of the numbers {0, 1, 2, …, n–1}.
 For example, with 4 people, {2,3,1,0} (henceforth 2310, without the commas and braces) means that person 0 chose person 2, person 1 choose person 3, etc. A "basic" gift exchange (with no restrictions except that a person may not choose his/her own name) is a special kind of permutation called a derangement.
-For a group of n people, the number of derangements is Dn = .
-I used the algorithm to generate random derangements published by Martínez, Panholzer, and Prodinger in the 2008 SIAM ANALCO Proceedings.
+Random derangements are generated using the algorithm of Martínez/Panholzer/Prodinger, published in the 2008 SIAM ANALCO Proceedings.

-With additional restrictions, this number is obviously reduced.
-The number of possible selections given above is found using rook polynomials, which you can learn more about at my page on the subject, or other places on the Web such as Wikipedia.
+.
+As restrictions are added, this number is obviously reduced, and can be found using rook polynomials, which you can learn more about at my page on the subject, Wikipedia, or elsewhere on the Web.